SOFTINUX/Base_Doc/source/configuration.rst

 Configuration
 *************

-| The configuration is made into ``appsettings.json`` file.
+| The configuration is stored into ``appsettings.json`` file.
-| You have many sections, but, only these sections must be need configuration.
+| Only the following sections are read by *Base*:

 - Extensions
 - ConnectionStrings
 - Corporate
 - RestSeed
+- SignIn
+- LockoutUser
+- ValidateUser
+- PasswordStrategy
+- ConfigureApplicationCookie
+- Logging
+- Serilog

-You can adapt others sections, but we not support it.
+You can add others sections, but it's up to you to read them.

 Extensions
 ----------
+.. _configure_extension_folder:

-| By default, extensions ares stored into ``WebApplication\Extensions`` folder.
+| By default, extensions ares stored into ``WebApplication/Extensions`` folder.
 | But you can change this if you need.
-If you make that, you must change the variables into the build script :
+If you make that, you must change the variables into the build script:

 - *bp.bat* for windows
 - *bp.sh* for *nix system.